kruize/hpo/design/API.md

 ```

 ## Delete experiment
-Delete an experiment.
+Deletes an experiment(running or completed).
 Data/plots available for the experiment also gets deleted.

 ```
 'POST /experiment_trials'